jolibrain/wheatley/README.md

 TODO:
  - Implémenter les tests pour env_observation.py et agent_observation.py
- - Corriger la seed pour qu'elle fonctionne aussi sous cuda

 ## Differences with L2D implementation:
  - Rewards are normalized, I only divide them by a scalar.
+This also means that the value they use for value loss is not the same as mine.
  - They update the PPO model every n env run, I do it every n_steps
  - They don't use batching, I do
  - Theyr loss is twice mine.